Auto Cool Solar Powered Ventilation System Description

 With Auto Cool Solar Powered Fan As Seen On TV even on the hottest days, your parked car is kept cooler and the air fresher thanks to this solar-powered vent fan.
 Auto cool does not work on tinted windows.
 It maintains a safe, comfortable temperature level for your return.
 Place Autocool vent on top of window, then close window and lock up.
 It’s solar panel uses sunlight – not the car’s electrical wiring or batteries – to power the built-in fan.

 Fresh air is drawn in as hot, stale air vents out.
 Autocool even helps to eliminate pet and tobacco odors.
-Auto Cool Installs in seconds and fits windows on all makes and models.
-As a Free Bonus, you’ll get a handy organizer that fits in your car’s cup holder.
+Auto Cool Installs in seconds and fits windows on all makes and models

 The Auto Cool is a product that has been designed to help cool your car down while it sits in the sun waiting for you.
 That way when you jump into the car it will not blast your with hot air the minute you sit down.